-If you're bothered by the appearance or function of your nose, request a free consultation online, or give us a call at (631) 424-3600 to determine if rhinoplasty is right for you.
+If you're bothered by the appearance or function of your nose, request a consultation online, or give us a call at (631) 424-3600 to determine if rhinoplasty is right for you.

 Patients considering rhinoplasty come from New York City, Long Island, and even out-of-state for a personalized, 1-on-1 consultation with Dr. Romanelli or Dr. Pincus.
 During this initial appointment, your surgeon will review your medical history and discuss the goals and expectations you have for your rhinoplasty.
 He will develop a customized procedure to fit your needs and explain the incision pattern, cartilage reshaping, and other adjustments that may be made.

 Your consultation is a good time to inform the doctor if you have previously had nose surgery, or if you have a condition related to your nose, like seasonal allergies.
 The doctors encourage you to bring pictures of your ideal nose to ensure that both you and your surgeon have the same goal in mind.
 Our office also uses computer-imaging tools to help set clear expectations and help you better understand the possible outcomes of your procedure.

 At Romanelli Cosmetic Surgery, we perform rhinoplasty as an outpatient procedure.
 General anesthesia is administered by our board-certified M.D. anesthesiologist, and the surgery usually takes about 1 hour.